adal347/challenge/README.md

 * Last five games versus the rival = 0.25
 * Position of the last season = 0.25

-To obtain the probability of each characteristic is more-less the same for eachone
+To obtain the probability of each characteristic is more-less the same for each one

 ```shell